LighghtEeloo/clash-from-the-gates-up/doc/1-drug.md

 Haskell has interesting decisions around layout (whitespaces, indentations, and line breaks).
 When refactoring the layout, do only what you know you're doing.

 What if I don't care once it's working?
-Well, just run the formatter.
+Well, just run the formatter.x

 ## Architect.
 Formatting.